andayduman/Data-Science-Analysis-Projects/README.md

 # Capstone-Data-Analysis-Projects
-Analysis of large datasets (real and fictional) performed using Python language.
+Analysis of large datasets (real and fictional) performed using Python language and SQL command library.